RohanJha10/Amazonclone/README.md

-# Amazonclone
+# AmazonClone
-This is amazon clone website using HTML5 &amp; CSS3
+This is a Amazon Clone website using HTML5 &amp; CSS3.